GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

         # Everything is going to be saved in ./saves/{name}.
         save_path = os.path.join('saves', name)

-        # Poutyne Experiment
+        # Poutyne ModelBundle
-        expt = Experiment(save_path, network, optimizer=optimizer, task='classif', device=device)
+        model_bundle = ModelBundle.from_network(
+            save_path,
+            network,
+            optimizer=optimizer,
+            task='classif',
+            device=device,
+        )

         # Train
-        expt.train(train_loader, valid_loader, epochs=epochs)
+        model_bundle.train(train_loader, valid_loader, epochs=epochs)

         # Test
-        expt.test(test_loader)
+        model_bundle.test(test_loader)

 .. code-block:: python

     network = create_network()
-    experiment_train(network, 'convnet_mnist_experiment', epochs=5)
+    train_model_bundle(network, 'convnet_mnist_model_bundle', epochs=5)

-Notice how setting ``task='classif'`` when instantiating :class:`~poutyne.Experiment` adds for use our loss function, the batch metric accuracy, the epoch metric F1 and set up callbacks that use them.
+Notice how setting ``task='classif'`` when instantiating :class:`~poutyne.ModelBundle` adds for use our loss function, the batch metric accuracy, the epoch metric F1 and set up callbacks that use them.
 If you wish, you still can use your own loss function and metrics instead of passing this argument.

 We have trained for 5 epochs, let's now resume training for another 5 epochs for a total of 10 epochs.
 Notice that we reinstantiate the network.
-Experiment will load back the weights for us and resume training.
+ModelBundle will load back the weights for us and resume training.

 .. code-block:: python

     network = create_network()
-    experiment_train(network, 'convnet_mnist_experiment', epochs=10)
+    train_model_bundle(network, 'convnet_mnist_model_bundle', epochs=10)

 Coloring
 ========